Get Your First Frame for £71 With Code GETPAIR

 While 20/40 vision might not be the perfect score you were hoping for, you definitely didn’t fail.
 But, it does mean that you have a slight case of myopia or nearsightedness — meaning you need to get closer to an item before you can see it clearly, or your near vision is better than your far vision.

-We’ll walk you through what these numbers mean, what it’s like to live with 20/40 vision, and what you can do to correct your eyesight and see clearly.
+We’ll walk you through what these numbers mean, what it’s like to live with 20/40 vision, and what you can do to correct your eyesight and achieve clear vision.

 What Do the Numbers in 20/40 Vision Mean?